 configuration, cache, and data on a dot directory (name starts with

-–dot–which means they’re hidden by default) in $HOME
+.–dot–which means they’re hidden by default) in $HOME.
+Now the

 files are split in those three directories making it simple to backup